 The patient should understand that the next step in the process of obtaining a bone anchored system is a minor surgery, in which a small titanium implant will be placed behind the chosen ear.
-It is helpful to explain that the implant will be connected to an abutment, a will be connected to an abutment, and that it is the abutment which will protrude through the skin.
+It is helpful to explain that the implant will be connected to an abutment, and that it is the abutment which will protrude through the skin.